-Liz Bowman is a Fellow at Polar Research and Policy Initiative, focusing on the role, interests and priorities of non-Arctic actors in the Arctic.
+Liz Bowman is a Contributor and former Fellow at Polar Research and Policy Initiative, focusing on the role, interests and priorities of non-Arctic actors in the Arctic.

 Liz is currently working as an administrator for the University of Alaska System.
 She is completing an MA in Arctic and Northern Studies in the Arctic Policy concentration at the University of Alaska Fairbanks.
 Her thesis work focuses on the role of China in Arctic affairs through case study analysis.
 Liz has a Bachelor’s degree in International Studies from the University of Idaho.